 Postnatal interventions may be more effective than antenatal interventions at supporting weight management among women with higher BMIs but evidence is needed.

-This feasibility trial will assess if women with high BMIs at pregnancy commencement or have normal BMIs but gain excessive gestational weight would be prepared to be randomised to standard care plus Slimming World groups offered from 8 to 16 weeks postnatally, or to standard care only.
+This feasibility trial will assess if women with high BMIs at pregnancy commencement or have normal BMIs but gain excessive gestational weight would be prepared to be randomised to standard care plus Slimming World®(Alfreton, UK) groups offered from 8 to 16 weeks postnatally, or to standard care only.

 Women will only be recruited from one study site, however the site provides maternity care to a population with wide diversity.
 The intervention is available UK-wide.